 “My greatest challenge is actually the amount of administrative matters and paperwork that educators need to manage, on top of their teaching duties.
 Each class has about 15 to 25 children on average, and that’s not easy for the educators to manage.
 Some educators also need to manage children with mild developmental needs in their classes,” Mr On said.

 Despite the workload, he has no regrets seven years after his career switch.

 “I work with our little champions in the EC sector with passion and sincerity.
 I want to inject fun and excitement into their learning,” he said.

-He added: “The handwritten compliments and positive feedback from parents have also kept me going.
+“The handwritten compliments and positive feedback from parents have also kept me going.
 They have further motivated me to give my best to the children under my care, knowing that all my efforts are appreciated.”